dchekmarevv/usecase-lab/README.md

 > Ideas are cheap.
 Prioritization is the work.

 In the AI era, shipping is easy.
-The bottleneck isn't writing code — it's figuring out **which of your 60 ideas deserves the next two weeks**.
+The bottleneck isn't writing code — it's figuring out **which of your 60 ideas around your product deserves the next two weeks**.
 And nobody wants to build that spreadsheet by hand.

 `usecase-lab` is the spreadsheet replacement.
 A Claude Code toolkit that turns a rough product into a scored, filterable, interactive prioritization page — without leaving your terminal.